netcinematics/AI_CONCEPTUALIZER_1/docs/OVERVIEW_INDEX.md

 This is a phenomena yet_to_be_ARTICULATED, that reasonably evades human articulation of its metastate and actual_reality.

-First, the Cliche, Idiom, or Misnomer enables effective communication as humans can culturally infer (or decipher) the meaning.
+First the virtue, that Cliche, Idiom, or Misnomer simplify human communication.
+As humans can culturally infer (or decipher) the meaning (accurately).

+Second the vice is an epic enigma for semantics in AI!

-Second, for AI this phenomena presents an epic enigma!
-Because we can never be totally certain if a "Red Herring" (as text) is a literal 'red fish' or an abstract concept of 'distraction'.
+> Because we can never be totally certain that a "Red Herring" is a literal 'red fish' or an ABSTRACT_CONCEPT of 'distraction'.

 The inference in AI required to decipher which_is_witch - is extremely costly!
 We can reduce those costs with text augmentations of CONCEPTUAL_EXACTNESS.

 Then also, phenomenally we can tap into a CONCEPTUAL (axiomatic) type of ANTI_FRAGILITY as biological anti-fragility.

-Which is where the malady heals back stronger.
+Which is where the malady is enabled to CONCEPTUALLY_HEAL_BACK_STRONGER (unbelievably with word_math).

 __________________________________________